asimokby/PDelivery/README.md

 ![LogoImg](https://github.com/asimokby/PDelivery/blob/master/FrontEnd_ReactJS/src/Imgs/logo-0.png)

 #### PDelivery is a tool that connects shoppers with travelers.
 Shop anywhere around the world from the comfort of your home!
 Delivery, done Personally.
+##### For a detailed overview of how the application works, what we used, and even the sql quereies we wrote, please consider reading the Final report we included.

 ##### Landing Page:
 ![Landing](https://github.com/asimokby/PDelivery/blob/master/screenshots/Screen%20Shot%202020-05-30%20at%2013.43.35.png)